 If you were recently treated for a drug or alcohol addiction, this may be your first sober summer in a long time.
-Summers are often difficult for recovering addicts because of the increase in barbecues, picnics and festivals where alcohol is a main attraction.
+Summers are often difficult for recovering addicts because of the increase in barbecues, picnics, and festivals where alcohol is the main attraction.
 It does get easier over time, but in early recovery, it can be difficult to know how to enjoy the summer and be with other people without falling off track.
 One thing that helps is developing a solid exit strategy.

 An exit strategy is essentially a predetermined plan that you create to handle a situation that you’re uncomfortable with.
 Say that you are invited to a barbecue at a friend’s house, and you decide to attend.
 Your friend assures you that there won’t be much, if any, drinking going on, so you feel like it’s a safe bet.
 But, several hours into your stay, a group of old friends show up with alcohol in hand, and it makes you uncomfortable.
 This is where you would follow your exit strategy and remove yourself from the situation.